Zweih/qp/README.md

 ### available fields

-- `date` - installation date of the package
+- `updated` - when the package was last updated
-- `build-date` - date the package was built
+- `built` - when the package was built
 - `size` - package size on disk
 - `name` - package name
 - `reason` - installation reason (explicit/dependency)